wkumari/draft-wkumari-dnsop-alt-tld/README.md

 dnsop                                                          W. Kumari
 Internet-Draft                                                    Google
 Intended status: Informational                               A. Sullivan
-Expires: August 5, 2017                                              Dyn
+Expires: August 25, 2017                                             Dyn
-                                                        February 1, 2017
+                                                       February 21, 2017

-                  The ALT Special Use Top Level Domain draft-ietf-dnsop-alt-tld-07
+                  The ALT Special Use Top Level Domain draft-ietf-dnsop-alt-tld-08

 Abstract

-   This document reserves a string (ALT) to be used as a TLD label in non-DNS contexts, or for names that have no meaning in a global context.
+   This document reserves a string (ALT) to be used as a TLD label in non-DNS contexts.
 It also provides advice and guidance to developers developing alternate namespaces.

    [Ed note: Text inside square brackets ([]) is additional background